dmiller/clojure-clr-next/_drafts/2021-08-31-persistent-hash-map.md

         member this.assoc(k,v) = upcast (this:>IPersistentMap).assoc(k,v)
 ```

-We continue our reliance on `find2`, incur a new dependency (`find`) and defer `Associative.assoc` to `IPersistentMap.assoc`.
-Regarding our two finder methods on the nodes, `find` returns an `IMapentry option` to indicate whether or not a value was found for the key;  `find2` returns either the value for the key or the given _not found_ value; here we can test for 'not found' coming back to yes to derive a true/false result for `containsKey`.
+We continue our reliance on `find2`, incur a new dependency (`find`), and defer `Associative.assoc` to `IPersistentMap.assoc`.
+Regarding our two finder methods on the nodes, `find` returns an `IMapentry option` to indicate whether or not a value was found for the key;  `find2` returns either the value for the key or the given _not found_ value; here we can test for 'not found' coming back to derive a true/false result for `containsKey`.

-And on to the real action, the `IPersistentMap` interface:
+On to the real action: the `IPersistentMap` interface.

 ```F#
     interface IPersistentMap with